ChristianMc2/The-Tech-Academy-Basic-SQL-Projects/README.md

 # The-Tech-Academy-Basic-SQL-Projects
-This repository holds a few drills from my time on the SQL course at The Tech Academy.
+This repository holds a few of the drills I completed during the SQL course at The Tech Academy.